PyLops/pylops/docs/source/adding.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We then need to create the ``__init__`` where the input parameters are passed and saved as members of our class.
+While the input parameters change from operator to operator, it is always required to create three members:

+- ``dtype``: data type object (of type :obj:`str` or :obj:`np.dtype`) of the model and data;
-While the input parameters change from operator to operator, it is always required to create three members, the first called ``shape`` with a tuple containing the dimensions of the operator in the data and model space, the second called ``dtype`` with the data type object (:obj:`np.dtype`) of the model and data, and the third called ``explicit`` with a boolean (``True`` or ``False``) identifying if the operator can be inverted by a direct solver or requires an iterative solver.
+- ``shape``: a tuple containing the dimensions of the operator in the data and model space;
+- ``explicit``: a boolean (``True`` or ``False``) identifying if the operator can be inverted by a direct solver or requires an iterative solver.
 This member is ``True`` if the operator has also a member ``A`` that contains the matrix to be inverted like for example in the :py:class:`pylops.MatrixMult` operator, and it will be ``False`` otherwise.

-In this case we have another member called ``d`` which is equal to the input vector containing the diagonal elements of the matrix we want to multiply to the model and data.
+In this specific case, we have another member called ``d`` which is equal to the input vector containing the diagonal elements of the matrix we want to multiply to the model and data.

 .. code-block:: python